 Just think about that.
 Every law will affect something, it’s inevitable.

 Now, why don’t we focus on what SOGIE Equality bill contain and what and who does it want to protect?
-Everyone.
+Discriminated LGBT members and everyone.

 • SOGIE Equality Bill (formerly Anti-discrimination bill) was first filed by late the Sen. Miriam Defensor Santiago, though it failed to pass several senate hearings, the senators continued to revise the said bill.
 Sen. Risa Hontiveros renamed it SOGIE Equality Bill after such revisions, however, the content seemed the same but contained a finer protection of the LGBTQ.

 Read the House of Representstive’s version here.

 Read Risa Hontiveros’ version here.